State service portal

 In the public registers of ur, it is possible to see whether the company has operating restrictions or whether there is an appropriate means of collateral and whether winding-up proceedings have been initiated.

 On the other hand, information on whether an undertaking has undergone insolvency or legal redress can be found in the Insolvency Register or on the UR website.

 It is sometimes necessary to ascertain whether the co-operation partner is a performer of economic activity, which can be done in the register of economic activities of the State Revenue Service.

 The company needs to register a unit when expanding its business or offering services in the Internet environment.
 A unit is an economic unit that is territorial.
 It shall be composed of a group of natural and legal persons or their representatives (other persons) established on the basis of a contract or arrangement and shall carry out economic activities in or outside the Republic of Latvia.
 It should be remembered that a “website” can also be registered as a unit, such as internetworks.

 After a successful application is submitted, the user returns to the list of departments and displays information about the submitted registration application to the user.
 The application is examined in the SRS for a maximum of three working days and the unit is added to the list of existing departments.

 Regulatory enactments and other binding documents lay down a number of requirements that an economic operator must comply with and ensure that they are fulfilled when carrying out an economic activity.
-There are several types of taxes in Latvia – you can read about the wayshere.
+There are several types of taxes in Latvia – it is possible to read about the ways here.